FAQ

 Is there a parent forum for discussions between parents to share concerns once allocated a brace?

-Is there a brace club for the children?
+Is there a brace club for children?

 Is there a video on how to put the brace on for the nurses/teachers at school if it is taken off at any time?